 Second, your attorney will help you prepare evidence for the eventual hearing.
 The most important piece of evidence in most conservatorship hearings is the Report of Physician.
 This is a notarized document signed by the person’s doctor that they are unable to make or carry out decisions on their own and a general overview of their medical condition.
 While you can file for conservatorship without the Report of Physician, it is not ideal.

 Third, your attorney will prepare a petition and have you sign it in front of a notary.
-They will then file it with the Court Clerk, along with the Report of Physician if you have one completed.
+They will then file it with the Court Clerk and the Report of Physician if you have completed one.

 Finally, once all your paperwork has been filed with the Clerk, your attorney will work with the Court to set a hearing date.
 You should be prepared to work with the Judge’s schedule in order to attend.
-Your attorney will let you know what you can expect at your hearing.
-Keep an eye out for an upcoming blog where we will address conservatorship hearings.
+Your attorney will let you know details about what you can expect at your hearing.
+We’ve also written an article about what to expect at the petition hearing.

-If you believe a loved one is in need of a conservatorship, please reach out to our office at (615) 846-6201 or you can schedule a complimentary call with us here!
+If you believe a loved one is in need of a conservatorship, please reach out to our office at (615) 846-6201 or you can schedule a free 15-minute initial call with us here!